mthssdrbrg/cottus/README.md

 [![Coverage Status](https://img.shields.io/coveralls/mthssdrbrg/cottus.svg)](https://coveralls.io/r/mthssdrbrg/cottus?branch=master)
 [![Gem Version](https://badge.fury.io/rb/cottus.svg)](http://badge.fury.io/rb/cottus)

-Cottus, a multi limp HTTP client with an aim of making the use of multiple hosts providing the same service easier with regards to timeouts and automatic fail-over.
+Cottus, a multi limb HTTP client with an aim of making the use of multiple hosts providing the same service easier with regards to timeouts and automatic fail-over.

 Sure enough, if you don't mind using an ELB in EC2 and making your service public,